hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

   </M.Footer>
 </Hds::Modal>

-**Neutral** should be used for the majority of Modal instances and is best used in circumstances where the outcome of the Modal's function doesn't change or alter areas of the application that aren't directly tied to the current context of the user.
+**Neutral** should be used for the majority of Modal instances and is best used in circumstances where the outcome of the Modal’s function doesn’t change or alter areas of the application that aren’t directly tied to the current context of the user.
 Common usage examples include:

 - functions for creating, editing, or updating objects
 - simple requests of information from the user
 - quick confirmations of actions taken by the user.

-#### Warning
+### Warning

 <Hds::Modal @size="medium" @color="warning" open as |M|>
   <M.Header as |H|>